Best High Traffic WordPress Hosting 2026 (500-User Load Tests)

 CDN vs Origin: Why Edge Speed Is Not the Whole Story

 The marketing language around CDN in hosting has become so pervasive that many operators now conflate "fast CDN" with "fast hosting."
 They are completely different metrics.
+Learn more about how CDNs work and their limitations.

 What a CDN Actually Caches